 Luraco is one of the top brands.
 They offer quality products and customer service.
-All their chairs are made in the USA with good customer service and warranties for all their products.
+All their models are made in the USA with good customer service and warranties for all their products.

-Another top brand, HumanTouch, offers some of the best massaging techniques.
-As their name suggests, their products strive to mimic touch of a massage therapist, and they’re not far off.
+Another top brand, HumanTouch, offers some of the massaging techniques.
+As their name suggests, their products strive to mimic the touch of a massage therapist, and they’re not far off.

 OHCO (Formerly DreamWeave)

 Great designs, but not the greatest value for money.
-OHCO offers a innovative range features that take massaging chairs to the next level.
+OHCO offers an innovative range of features that take massaging chairs to the next level.
 While they’re assembled and tested in Japan, they are manufactured elsewhere.

 Not a very popular brand.
-Their chairs aren’t bad, but for the price, there are better chairs from more reliable brands.
+They aren’t bad, but for the price, there are better chairs from more reliable brands.
 Another mid-range brand.

 Not a bad brand, Japanese-made with a 3-year warranty on parts and labor (in-home), this isn’t a bad brand, they just don’t offer the same as the more popular brands, making them less popular but not bad by any means.

-Not very many chairs on offer from Cozzia, they offer affordable mid-range chairs that try to have similar features to high-end chairs but don’t quite get it right.
+Not very many chairs on offer from Cozzia, they offer affordable mid-range that try to have similar features to high-end models but don’t quite get it right.
 Not a popular brand, with no real wow-factor.